 Receiving an invoice:

 Invoice helps to track the billing if any product or service is purchased.
-It also helps to keep evidence and to ensure the validity of a billing document.
+It also helps to keep evidence and ensure a billing document’s validity.

 Reviewing invoice details: